What's Coming to Netflix in November 2021

-Welcome to your early look at what’s coming up on Netflix next month where we’ll be diving into all the new movies, TV shows, and specials coming out in November 2021.
+Welcome to the most comprehensive look at what’s coming up on Netflix next month where we’ll be diving into all the new movies, TV shows, and specials coming out in November 2021.
+This list is the only maintained November 2021 maintained to reflect new releases and will contain titles not listed anywhere else.

 As always, where are there are additions, there are also removals.
 Keep an eye out for all the movies and TV shows leaving in November 2021.